AFTER A 6-MONTH BLOGGING BREAK, I LET YOU KNOW EXACTLY WHY, PLUS FUTURE PLANS IN THE WORKS.

 I’m not really much of a Twitter girl (or a social media girl for that matter).
 But I figured that since I was blogging, I should learn how to do the Twitter.
 And on Twitter, I found myself connecting with other bloggers who wrote about mental wellness.
 A lot of these bloggers were writing about it because they’ve been through—or were still going through—difficult times.

 I struggle, just like everyone else.
-At times, for instance, I feel like a failure.
+For instance, at times I feel like a failure.
 Like I haven’t really done much with my life.
 But these women have been through real trials, and honestly, I’ve been blessed.
 I was raised by a supportive family, haven’t really truly dealt with addictions or body issues, none of my romantic relationships involved abuse and I haven’t suffered from depression more than a quarter-life crisis.

 Because I write about living a happy and healthy life, I started to feel like I didn’t have any room to speak.
 Who was I to try to uplift people when I hadn’t been through really hard times myself?
 Who was I to give someone else any kind of solid advice?